Club News: Information about metro-east club meetings this week

 Belleville

-▪ Optimist Club of Belleville — The next meeting is noon Tuesday at Bellecourt Place, 120 N. Jackson St., Belleville.
-Rev. Ed Weston will present “Creative Ways to Give.”
-This club is open to the public and guests are welcome.
+▪ Optimist Club of Belleville — The next meeting will be noon Tuesday at Bellecourt Place, 120 N. Jackson St., Belleville.
+Featured speakers Jim Young and Michael Foppe will discuss the Interfaith Food Pantry.
+Guests are welcome.

-▪ St. Clair County Genealogical Society — The next meeting is 7 p.m.
-Thursday at St. Luke Parish Hall, 226 N. Church St., Belleville.
-The featured speaker is Society curator William Shannon IV.
-This meeting is open to the public.
-Information: www.stclair-ilgs.org.
+▪ PSOP Book Club — The next meeting is 10 a.m.
+Thursday at the PSOP Building, 201 N. Church St., Belleville.
+The book title this month is “Crooked Letter, Crooked Letter” by Tom Franklin.
+Club discussion leader will be Peg Malec.

+▪ St. Clair County Garden Club — The annual meeting and installation of officers will take place at 11:30 a.m.
+Tuesday in the Turkey Hill Grange, Green Mount Road and Highway 15, Belleville.
+Featured speakers include Claire Martin presenting “Study of Shrubs: Azalea and Rhododendron” and Sue Beach presenting “Designs: Go Green for St. Patrick’s Day.”
+This luncheon costs $13 and the annual dues of $17 will be collected.

 Edwardsville